An insight into how Uber scaled from a monolith to a microservice architecture

 The team decided to break free by transitioning to a distributed microservice architecture.
 Every service would take the onus of running a specific feature.
 Things would get loosely coupled.
 Teams could take ownership of repos.
 It was easier to add new features and make code changes without the risk of breaking everything.

 Also, with different services, it would be possible to leverage the power of a variety of technologies.
 The team would not be constrained with writing features using only a single tech.

-A lot of custom functionality had to be written from the ground up.
+For this, a lot of custom functionality had to be written from the ground up.

 Thrift is used by Facebook.
 In not so recent past, I did write some code using the Protocol Buffer Library in a large-scale travel e-commerce project for cross-service communication.
 Protocol Buffer enabled me to serialize the Java object and wire it across to another service.

-Also, as the distributed systems have become more mainstream, there is a debate in the developer community regarding the performance of REST in a distributed environment and if they should revert to more lightweight fast RPC Remote procedure frameworks.
+Also, as distributed systems have become more mainstream, there is a debate in the developer community regarding the performance of REST in a distributed environment and if they should revert to more lightweight fast RPC Remote procedure frameworks.